Orimalca/PDMBooth/README.md

   "false" \ # whether trained text_encoder as well when trained a LoRA
 ```

-### Inference from a training checkpoint

-You can also perform inference from one of the checkpoints saved during the training process, if you used the `--ckpting_steps` argument.
-Please, refer to [DreamBooth's documentation](https://huggingface.co/docs/diffusers/v0.18.2/en/training/dreambooth#inference-from-a-saved-checkpoint) to see how to do it.

 ## Running on the Dataset

 We also provide scripts to reproduce the quantitative results of our method on DreamBooth's dataset.